Chemical and Biomolecular Engineering Undergraduate Programs

 B.S.
 Corrosion Engineering

 Want to be a leader in a cutting-edge field of engineering?
-Interested in preserving industrial, infrastructure, defence and environmental structures around the world?
+Interested in preserving industrial, infrastructure, defense and environmental structures around the world?
 A degree in corrosion engineering may be for you.

 The University of Akron is the first and only university in the U.S. to offer a bachelor's degree in this growing field.
 Learn more about the B.S.
 Corrosion Engineering degree.